benjamin-shen/apartment/README.md

 8. Run `firebase deploy` in the top-level folder to deploy all of the features.
 You can now view the project where it is hosted.

 #### Hosting

 1. If you want to host your app on a custom domain, click "Add Custom Domain" in the Hosting tab in the Firebase console and follow the instructions.
 2. Copy your app's url to `app.url` in `functions/env.json`.

 #### Admin

 1. In the Firebase Console's Settings > Service accounts, click "Generate new private key" and copy the contents to `firebase.credentials` in `functions/env.json`.
 2. Edit `firebase.databaseUrl` in `functions/env.json`.
 This should just be the same as `firebase.config.databaseURL` in `src/env.json` ("https://`<project-id>`.firebaseio.com").

 #### Authentication

 1. Set up email authentication on the Firebase console and manually add users for you and your housemates.
 Copy the uids to `app.uids` in `src/env.json`.
 2. Pick a guest password that your guests can sign up with, and write it to `app.guestPassword` in `functions/env.json`.
+3. Customize your email templates in the firebase console.

 ### Gmail